Yekuuun/SharpAPI/README.md

 ## Launching project :
 1. clone project on your local machine with `git clone https://github.com/Yekuuun/SharpAPI.git`
 2. go to `/api` and use `dotnet restore`
+3. update database with `dotnet ef database update`
-3. launch application using `dotnet watch run`
+4. launch application using `dotnet watch run`

 **Note :**
 Make sure Entity Framework is installed on your local machine.
 Install it :